pactumjs/pactum/README.md

 });
 ```

-We can add custom expect handlers that are ideal to make assertions that are specific to our use case.
-We can take advantage of popular assertion libraries like [chai](https://www.npmjs.com/package/chai)
+We can also add custom expect handlers that are ideal to make much more complicated assertions by taking advantage of popular assertion libraries like [chai](https://www.npmjs.com/package/chai)

 ```javascript
 await pactum